keisukeirie/Amazon_review_helpfulness_prediction/README.md

 but I decided to dig deeper and optimize my result.

 I tested Max depth and subsamples and ran kfold after finding comfortable values for the two.
-the k-fold result showed that I was slightly overfitting (gave me the accuracy of around 79% as the best score) so I ended up adding gamma, reg_alpha, colsample_bytree to regularize and test if I can increase the overall accuracy.
+the k-fold result showed that I was slightly overfitting (the result from training (79%) was slightly higher than the test result) so I ended up adding gamma, reg_alpha, colsample_bytree to regularize and test if I can increase the overall accuracy.

 results of parameter optimization: